ibmverse/verse-developer/tutorials/0_intro.md

 ### What is Verse Developer Extension for Google Chrome

 Verse Developer Extension for Google Chrome allows you to extend Verse's functionality by sending data from Verse to your external application.
-It currently supports adding UI buttons into the following parts in the Verse interface:
+You can have multiple applications registered within the Verse Developer Extension, each with their own `app_id`, and each of this application can have multiple Verse extensions, each with its own `ext_id`.
+The Verse Developer Extension currently supports adding UI buttons into the following parts in the Verse interface:
 * business card view
 * mail compose view
 * mail read view